 - Don’t wear distressed anything, ever.

-- Don’t buy shoes with heels higher than two and a half inches.
+- Don’t buy shoes with heels higher than three inches.
 Block heels are more flattering and comfortable than spiked heels.
-Flat shoes should always have a visible arch and a pointed or almond shaped toe.
+Flat shoes should always have a visible arch and a pointed or almond-shaped toe.

 - Cheap shoes and bags ruin the best outfit, but good ones can elevate even a T and jeans.

 Although your “golden guidelines” will be familiar to those of us who have been following you, it is so helpful to see a condensed list to reiterate them.
 Yesterday I “purged” a bit, which included getting rid of some rather new things that were clearly “mistakes” and some (very) old things including workout pants in totally wearable condition; but since my body has changed, I prefer some of the newer materials and higher-waisted styles that hold in that middle section better and just feel more comfortable.
 You must be blessed with great feet, because up until fairly recently you wore high heels when most of us had given them up long ago!
 I am sure I am not the only one that avoids pointed-toe shoes.
 Podiatrists caution against wearing pointed-toe style shoes that too often tend to be narrow at that big toe joint where bunions tend to form.
 (I have had the surgery.)
 In addition to flats and block heels, I also like “kitten” heels which are very feminine (good for petites) and relatively comfortable.

 If you have Germanic, Roman, or Celtic shaped toes, pointed toe shoes will never be right for you.
 I have Greek shaped feet, so pointed and almond toe shoes follow the natural shape of my foot.
 For more examples of the shapes the human foot visit this page.

 This is a beautiful, elegant look, and the coat is the perfect length.
 Thank you for your dedication to this blog.
 I thoroughly enjoy reading it.